Board of Directors

-Anna is Chairman of the Longer Life Foundation, a not-for-profit partnership between RGA and Washington University in St. Louis that supports and funds groundbreaking research on longevity and wellness.
-In 2018, she was elected to the Board of Directors of the Geneva Association, a leading international think tank of the insurance industry.
-She is also a member of the Board of Trustees at Washington University and the BJC HealthCare Board of Directors as well as a member of Civic Progress, a business leadership association of chief executives of St. Louis-area companies that focuses on enhancing the city and its relationships with the global community.
+Anna is Chairman of the Longer Life Foundation, a not-for-profit collaboration between RGA and Washington University School of Medicine in St. Louis that supports and funds groundbreaking research on longevity and wellness.
+In June 2020, she was elected to the Board of Directors of the Geneva Association, a leading international think tank of the insurance industry.
+She is also a member of the Board of Trustees at Washington University and the BJC HealthCare Board of Directors, and she is a member of Greater St. Louis, Inc., an organization that brings together business and civic leaders to create jobs, expand inclusive economic growth, and improve St. Louis’ global competitiveness.

 Anna is a Fellow of the Society of Actuaries (FSA) and of the Canadian Institute of Actuaries (FCIA).
 She received a Bachelor of Science (B.Sc.) degree in Actuarial Science from the University of Toronto.